Caribou herds and populations in Canada: Atlantic-Gaspésie caribou

-In Québec's, the small herds of the Atlantic-Gaspésie woodland caribou in the Gaspésie's isolated "alpine habitats on mountain plateaus" are designated on SARA's Schedule 1 as endangered with fewer than 120 adults in 2014 with an anticipated date of extinction of 2056.
+In Québec, the small herds of the Atlantic-Gaspésie woodland caribou in the Gaspésie's isolated "alpine habitats on mountain plateaus" are designated on SARA's Schedule 1 as endangered with fewer than 120 adults in 2014 with an anticipated date of extinction of 2056.
 They were once widespread with a habitat that spanned New Brunswick, Nova Scotia, and Prince Edward Island.
 Their numbers decreased with development including forest management models that increased the populations of their predators like the Eastern Coyote and black bear.

 Labrador caribou (R. t. caboti)

 Labrador ("Eastern migratory") caribou herds include four subpopulations such as the George River herd.
 The George River caribou are one of four subpopulations of Labrador caribou in northern Canada.
-The herd’s range extends through Labrador and Northern Quebec (Labrador Woodland Caribou Recovery Team, 2004).The George River caribou and the Leaf River caribou, R. t. caboti, migrate between forest and tundra.
+The herd's range extends through Labrador and Northern Quebec (Labrador Woodland Caribou Recovery Team, 2004).The George River caribou and the Leaf River caribou, R. t. caboti, migrate between forest and tundra.

 In southern Labrador and northeastern Quebec, the range of three herds of the sedentary boreal woodland caribou, R. t. caribou, the Lac Joseph herd (LJH) 59000 km2, the Red Wine Mountains herd (RWMH) 46000 km2, and the Mealy Mountains herd (MMH) 28000 km2 is bounded on the north by the George River herd.
 In the winter the multiple herds intermingle when the George River herd enters the outer portions of the sedentary caribou ranges.
 The Lac Joseph-Atikonak Lake area is as a major calving and summering area for the Lac Joseph Woodland Caribou herd.